conan-io/conan-center-index/docs/how_to_add_packages.md

 Many projects offer **pkg-config**'s `*.pc` files which need to be modeled using components.
 A prime example of this is [Wayland](https://github.com/conan-io/conan-center-index/blob/master/recipes/wayland/all/conanfile.py).

+For cases where a project only offers source files, but not a build script, you can add CMake support, but first, contact the upstream and open a PR offering building support.
+If it's rejected because the author doesn't want any kind of build script, or the project is abandoned, CCI can accept your build script.
+Take a look at [Butteraugli](https://github.com/conan-io/conan-center-index/blob/master/recipes/butteraugli/all/CMakeLists.txt) and [DirectShowBaseClasses](https://github.com/conan-io/conan-center-index/blob/master/recipes/directshowbaseclasses/all/CMakeLists.txt) as examples.

 Please be aware that ConanCenter only builds from sources and [pre-compiled binaries are not acceptable](https://github.com/conan-io/conan-center-index/blob/master/docs/packaging_policy.md)

 ### Test the recipe locally